evanetizen/25live-autofill/README.md

 You can check by running `node -v` to see if you have it.
 If you don't have it installed, you can find it [here](https://nodejs.org/en/)

 2. Next, you want to install pnpm globally.
 This project only works with pnpm as a package manager.
+You can use brew or npm to install.

 ```bash
 npm install -g pnpm